amesar/mlflow-python-client/README.md

 # Opinions

-The opinons that this MLflow Python Client holds are:
+The opinions that this MLflow Python Client holds are:
 * Unroll responses - when there is only one JSON leaf node in the response, move it up to the root
 * Simplify the search request payload as in the search2() method